 Only a few easy steps and this healthy Thai sweet chili sauce is ready to use!

 - Add the ingredients to a pan: Add all the Asian sweet chili sauce ingredients to a pan and whisk until well combined.

 - Thicken and reduce: Bring the chili Thai mixture to a boil over medium heat, reduce to low, and simmer for 7-10 minutes, or until thickened.
 Then, use immediately, transferring any leftovers to a clean glass jar.

-Before transferring to a jar, give your Asian sweet chili sauce a quick taste test and adjust any elements if needed. i.e., more chili for heat, more maple for sweetness, or a little more vinegar for tang/sourness.
+Before transferring to a jar, give your Thai sweet chili sauce a quick taste test and adjust any elements if needed.
+For example, more chili for heat, more maple for sweetness, or a little more vinegar for tang.